awsdocs/amazon-aurora-user-guide/doc_source/aurora-multi-master.md

  There are certain workloads that benefit from large transactions\.
 For example, bulk data imports are significantly faster when run using multi\-megabyte transactions rather than single\-statement transactions\.
 If you observe an unacceptable number of conflicts while running such workloads, consider the following options:
 +  Reduce transaction size\.
 +  Reschedule or rearrange batch jobs so that they don't overlap and don't provoke conflicts with other workloads\.
 If practical, reschedule the batch jobs so that they run during off\-peak hours\.
 +  Refactor the batch jobs so that they run on the same writer instance as the other transactions causing conflicts\.
-When conflicting transactions are executed on the same instance, the transactional engine manages access to the rows\.
+When conflicting transactions are run on the same instance, the transactional engine manages access to the rows\.
 In that case, storage\-level write conflicts don't occur\.

 ### Write Conflicts and Deadlocks in Multi\-Master Clusters<a name="aurora-multi-master-deadlocks"></a>